dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

 1. Launch a browser and type `https://127.0.0.1:30003` in the address bar.

    > **Note**: If your browser is accessing a remote CNX installation via ssh tunnelling, make sure ssh tunnel has been setup correctly for both port 30003 and port 6443.
    {: .alert .alert-info}

+   > **Note**: If you didn't configure your browser, above, to trust the cluster CA certificate, the browser may warn you of an insecure connection.
+Click past the warning.
+   {: .alert .alert-info}

 1. Type **jane** in the **Login** box and **welc0me** in the **Password** box.